everping/aws-alexa-top-sites/README.md

 ## Introduction
 A Python script to fetch the top sites from for a particular country.
-It uses AWS Alexa Top Sites Service, so you have to register a AWS account before using.
+It uses AWS Alexa Top Sites Service, so you have to register an AWS account before using.

 ## Requirements